CharlesCarley/Cloud/README.md

 ## [Cloud.Generator](Source/Cloud.Generator)

-The user defined Api gets fed back into the generator build tool.
-It defines a type switch that determines the output database code.
+The generator defines a type switch that determines the output database code.
 _At the moment, only the SQLite back-ends are implemented._

-The final output of the generator should be fed back into another user defined project in-order to use database types.
+The final output of the generator should be fed back into another user defined project in order to use database types.

 The generator can be set to automatically run during build by embedding the [Cloud.Generator.targets](BuildTools/Cloud.Generator.targets) file into a project.